-Project managers are accountable for delivering the project outcomes, this role will have to plan and organize schemes, resources and people ensuring that the project work is on time, in scope and in budget.
-This role will have to track the work to be completed, set deadlines and delegate tasks to the project team, identifying any potential risks.
+Project managers are accountable for delivering the project outcomes; this role will have to plan and organize schemes, resources, and people, ensuring that the project work is on time, scope, and budget.
+This role will have to track the work to be completed, set deadlines, and delegate tasks to the project team, identifying potential risks.

-Project management coordinator/ officer works reporting to the project manager to assist and support specific teams on a project.
-Project Coordinator plans, organizes, and administers projects and coordinates the work assigned to associates on the project teams.
+The project management coordinator/ officer works reporting to the project manager to assist and support specific teams on a project.
+The project Coordinator plans, organizes, and administers projects and coordinates the work assigned to associates on the project teams.

 Responsibilities of Project Manager

-- Plan, monitor the work and set deadlines to make sure the project is on time, cost, scope and budget.
+- Plan, monitor the work and set deadlines to ensure the project is on time, cost, scope, and budget.

 Responsibilities of Project Management Coordinator / Officer

-- Executing administrative duties such as coordinating and scheduling meetings, preparing agendas, and documenting minutes of the meeting.
+- Executing administrative duties such as coordinating and scheduling meetings, preparing agendas, and documenting the meeting minutes.